+Kelly is the lead facilitator and Principal of CoAct Consulting, in which she has trained more than 35,000 people in personal and professional development toward leading situationally, navigating difficult conversations, intercultural competency, diversity, equity, inclusion, and justice.
 Kelly brings boundless energy and passion to her trainings and deep empathy and understanding to her coaching sessions.
 But she’s no pushover: Kelly’s dedication to creating informed leaders and culturally conscious communities drives her to hold people accountable and nudge them toward personal progress.
 As a passionate educator and leader, Kelly strives to reach every learner in the room.
-By making topics active and relevant to participants’ daily lives, she invites each person to share, contemplate, discuss, and become an integral part of the experience while feeling safe and supported.
+By making topics active and relevant to participants’ daily lives, she invites each person to share, contemplate, discuss, and become an integral part of the experience while feeling brave and supported.

 Kourtney Cockrell is the Founding Director of Student Enrichment Services at Northwestern University, an office that works with students coming from first-generation, lower-income, and/or undocumented backgrounds.
 Kourtney has spent 20 years working with organizations to increase access and opportunity for marginalized students and young professionals across higher education and the nonprofit and private sectors.

 Kourtney recently co-founded the FGLI Consortium, a national organization, providing leadership, expertise, and resources around the experience of first-generation and/or lower-income college students at highly selective universities and colleges.
 Kourtney is a faculty member in the School of Education and Social Policy at Northwestern University and has also provided consulting services with Johns Hopkins University and Washington University in St. Louis.